thanos-io/thanos/docs/getting_started.md

     --store                     0.0.0.0:18092   \       # Also repeatable
 ```

+When to use gossip vs store flags?
+- Use gossip if you want to maintain single gossip cluster that is able to dynamically join and remove components.
+- Use static store when you want to have full control of which components are connected.
+It is also easier to user static store options when setting up communication with remote (cross-cluster) components e.g (sidecar in different network through some proxy)

 Configuration of initial peers is flexible and the argument can be repeated for Thanos to try different approaches.
 Additional flags for cluster configuration exist but are typically not needed.
 Check the `--help` output for further information.